Rtoony/survey-data-system/STANDARDS_CONFORMANCE_PATTERN.md

 - Conformance tracking fields in `project_sheet_notes`

 ### ⚠️ Known Gaps (Production Hardening Required)
-- **Project-scoped validation**: API endpoints do not verify elements belong to correct project/set
-- **Cross-project contamination**: Possible to reference elements from other projects
+- **Authentication/Authorization**: No user authentication system exists, so API cannot determine "which project the user should access"
+- **Project-scoped validation**: Validation helpers verify notes/sets exist and return project context, but endpoints don't compare against expected project_id (no way to determine expected project without auth)
+- **Cross-project access**: Without authentication, any client can access any project's notes/sets if they know the UUIDs
-- **Display code uniqueness**: Not enforced during standard assignment
+- **Display code uniqueness**: Enforced per-set but not validated during assignment edge cases
-- See "Production Hardening Considerations" section for details
+- See "Production Hardening Considerations" section for authentication integration requirements

 ### 🔨 Ready to Implement
 - UI components (conformance badges, modals, dashboard)